7 real tips for surviving and thriving in a long distance relationship

 Trust your partner to take care of themselves.
 Trust them to also make the right decisions, for your future.

-Even though the wait may fog your convictions, never doubt your partner or throw tantrums.
-You will end up pressurizing each other and creating resentment.
+Even though the wait may test your convictions, never doubt your partner or throw tantrums.
+You will end up pressurising each other and creating resentment.

-plan your time- When you have to wait to be with your partner- Being Rubitah- family conversations here
+plan your time- how to survive a long distance relationship- Being Rubitah- family conversations here

-If you’re not working and you know you have time, till the development happens, why not look for a short assignment to work on?
+If you’re not working and have some free time, why not look for a short assignment?
 Not only will you earn extra money but it will help your CV look strong in the job market.

 Perhaps, you can opt for volunteering.
-Skilled and virtual volunteering activities, these days, are the in thing, where you can bring a significant change with proven skills.
+Skilled and virtual volunteering activities, these days, are the “in thing”, where you can bring a significant difference with proven skills.

 You could even use the time to enroll in a short course.
 It will improve your chances of getting employed.

 For the working partner, spend your free time with friends.
 Try a new skill.
 Learn a new language.
-You will never get this kind of an “alone time” again.
+You will never have this kind of “alone time” again.

 If you are stranded with your children try to plan ahead and design activities with them.
 Involve them in your daily chores.
 Discuss with them about the situation and how mummy/daddy need their help to turn this period into fun.

-Take all the help- When you have to wait to be with your partner- Being Rubitah- family conversations here
+Take all the help- how to cope with a long distance relationship- Being Rubitah- family conversations here

 Talk to your close friends and family if you ever feel lost and discouraged.
-They maybe able to connect you with other acquaintances who are going through the same situation as you.
+They might connect you with others who are in similar situations.

 Just knowing that somebody else has been on the same boat as you are in, can be truly reassuring!
-Take all the offered help if necessary, whether it is about getting a few hours of free babysitting service or arranging some home-cooked dishes.
+Take any help offered, whether it is free babysitting or home-cooked meals- it makes a world of difference.

 I know how difficult it is to be away from your partner, waiting for a breakthrough to happen, while convincing yourself, of a “happily ever after”!

 Hang in there, friend- God is working a way out.
-Till then, make the most of what you have and consider yourself “blessed”.
+Till then, make the most of your situation and remind yourself that you are “blessed”.

 Take care.